JohnSebastianHussey/midilearn/README.md

 	// This callback is called everytime the learnt midi signal for this dom node is recieved

-	// midiValue is the value send from the midi controller between 0 and 127 });
+	// midiValue is the value sent from the midi controller between 0 and 127 });
 ```